qinfengsama/Compressor-Based-Crop-Mapping/README.md

 # Compressor-Based-Crop-Mapping
 ## dataset
-Due to the dataset being too large, you can download the data we use from the following links of baiduyun:
+Since the dataset is too large, you can download the data we use from the following links of baiduyun:

 https://pan.baidu.com/s/1zYGEa1OOLbVkexjC1FAwSQ?pwd=4dbe (access code: 4dbe)

 ## Usage
+### Dependencies

 ### ours
 As an example, use the following command to run our method on the T30UXV parcel.
 ~~~